 Example: There is a dip in the ground that is hard to see by the lost-and-found at Wet n’ Wild Water Park in Las Vegas.
 An inspector finds the dip and documents it in the inspection report, but the owner does not fix it or post warning signs.
 One day a patron trips on the dip and breaks his leg.
 He then brings a personal injury lawsuit for water park accidents in Nevada.

 Since the owner was presumably aware of the dip due to the inspection report, the owner will probably be held liable for failing to fix the problem or to warn against it.

 It does not matter if the owner in the above example never read the inspection report or merely forgot to fix the problem.
 A reasonable person in the owner’s circumstances would have known about it and fixed it.

 Under current Nevada law, the courts’ primary consideration when determining premises liability is whether the landowner or tenant acted reasonably under the circumstances.
-Courts no longer put great weight upon whether the injured party was technically an “invitee,” a “licensee”, or a “trespasser”.
+Courts no longer put great weight upon whether you were technically an

-However, whether an injured party was invited on the premises and in what capacity directly plays into the “reasonableness” of the landowner or tenant’s actions.
-So it is still important for injured parties to determine whether they qualify as an invitee, a licensee, or a trespasser when crafting their personal injury lawsuits.7
+However, whether you were invited on the premises and in what capacity directly plays into the “reasonableness” of the landowner or tenant’s actions.
+So it is still important to determine whether you qualify as an invitee, a licensee, or a trespasser when crafting your personal injury lawsuits.7